Squinting, a hand held up to shield her eyes, Korin stepped through the small opening in the door.

 Finally words broke from her lips releasing him from her spell, "I feel like I know you...."

-The end of her sentence trailed off into a whisper as her eyes focused on the sky behind Era.
+The end of her sentence trailed off into a whisper as her eyes focused on the sky behind him.

 "eeeeeeeEEEEEEE."
 The sound was growing into a high pitched squeal.

-The star approached burning through the atmosphere and became a mass of smoldering mist, violent in its color, violent in its race toward them.
+The star approached burning through the atmosphere and became a mass of smoldering mist; retched in its color, violent in its race toward them.

 The head of the mist bulged and twisted, folding in on itself.
-Korin could make out bulbous glaring eyes and jagged teeth that never assembled into a jaw.
-They merely waved and collapsed into the head, continually devouring itself.
+Bulbous glaring eyes and jagged teeth that never assembled into a jaw waved and collapsed into the head, continually devouring itself.
 A horror had filled her and the memory of screaming played behind her eyes.
 A desperate shrill scream and the feeling of her body on fire.
 Ragged pants dragging air into her lungs in her terrified howls.
-Fragments of memories that had lay in hibernation until now.
+Fragments of memories that had lay deep in hibernation.
 They played on repeat, skipping and stuttering as she silently watched while the mist plowed its way towards her.

 "Korin."